kauanp62-byte/Codeforces-800-Quest/README.md

 - Problems are organized by their contest ID and problem code for easy reference.
+At first I was solving with Python but nowadays I practice with C++.
 - Each file is named using the standard format: `[ProblemID] - [ProblemName].py` or `[ProblemID] - [ProblemName].cpp`

 ## 💡 Topics Covered